 - 5.1 FMLC has had a successful year and has met the aims set out in Section One, above.
-In addition, FMLC has strived to meet the key performance indicators set out in Section Five of the Trustees' Report for the year ended 31 October 2018: - a) the CEO contributed as a speaker at nine external events, falling just short of the target of ten set; - b) the Charity maintained FMLC's work in a number of areas relevant to key public debates, including the U.K. withdrawal from the E.U. and the legal/regulatory framework for the provision of FinTech services, posting 17 publications to the Charity's website; - c) FMLC prepared an article exploring the impact of a "no-deal" Brexit on financial markets for publication in Butterworths Journal of International Banking and Financial Law; - d) FMLC held six formal events, exceeding the target of five set, including an ambitious day-long program of educational seminars for members of the judiciary; - e) the Charity increased investment in its programme of Scoping Forums by introducing a new Securities Markets Scoping Forum and by expanding the remit of the Insurance Scoping Forum to consider issues relating to pensions; and - f) FMLC successfully continued to enhance and develop its website, achieving improved functionality in accordance with its objectives. - 5.2 FMLC is committed to continuing its important work and will strive to meet the key performance indicators set out below, while ensuring that the public benefit remains at the forefront of all activities carried out by the Charity. - 5.3 Good indicators of success will include: - a) maintaining and increasing FMLC's work in a number of areas relevant to key public debates, including the U.K. withdrawal from the E.U. and the legal/regulatory framework for the provision of FinTech services, together with other novel events;
+In addition, FMLC has strived to meet the key performance indicators set out in Section Five of the Trustees' Report for the year ended 31 October 2019: - a) the CEO contributed as a speaker at five external events (2019: nine) despite pandemic restrictions; - b) the Charity maintained FMLC's work in a number of areas relevant to key public debates, including the U.K. withdrawal from the E.U. and the legal/regulatory framework for the provision of FinTech services, posting 21 publications (2019: 17) to the Charity's website, an increase of four on the previous year's total; - c) FMLC published an article exploring the impact of a "no-deal" Brexit on financial markets for publication in Butterworths Journal of International Banking and Financial Law;

+- d) FMLC held seven formal events (2019: six) exceeding the target of five set and improving on the previous year's offering, including a well-attended webinar on cybersecurity and a series of updates relating to the pandemic, virtual currencies and Brexit for the judiciary; - e) the Charity increased investment in its programme of Scoping Forums by introducing a new Environmental, Social and Governance Scoping Forum to address issues relating to: climate change; "green finance"; human rights; employee relations; housing; financial inclusion; supply chains and modern slavery; consumer privacy; fiduciary duties; and the need for corporate responsibility, with all of these considerations becoming increasingly important to asset managers and institutional investors seeking certainty that investments conform with United Nations Sustainable Development Goals at all levels.; and - f) FMLC successfully continued to enhance and develop its website, achieving improved functionality and accessibility in accordance with its objectives. - 5.2 FMLC is committed to continuing its important work and will strive to meet the key performance indicators set out below, while ensuring that the public benefit remains at the forefront of all activities carried out by the Charity. - 5.3 Good indicators of success will include: - a) maintaining and increasing FMLC's work in a number of areas relevant to key public debates, including the legislative landscape post-Brexit, ESG considerations and the legal/regulatory framework for the provision of FinTech services, together with other novel events; - b) continuing to coordinate a programme of bespoke "radar" outreach initiatives to examine new topics as they emerge, such as uncertainties stemming from the Covid-19 pandemic, collating research topics by interviewing market participants and their advisers; - c) hosting at least six formal events, including presentations via video/teleconference; - d) successfully attending and procuring speakers for a meeting of the Quadrilateral Group; and